Skip to content

 Frequently asked questions

-What is the typical cost to replace a roof in Frisco after hail damage?
+What is the typical cost to replace a 2,000 square foot roof in Frisco?

-How much is my hail deductible in Frisco?
+How does my wind and hail deductible work in Texas?

 What is the difference between ACV and RCV insurance coverage?